 - describe trends in smoking-related behaviours, attitudes, experiences and perceptions;

 - identify determinants of smokers’ and ex-smokers’ smoking-related behaviours;

 - assess the impact of tobacco control measures on smoking-related attitudes and behaviours;

 - explore patterns of use and impacts of alternative nicotine delivery devices such as e-cigarettes;

 - explore the feasibility and acceptability of novel policy and practice interventions that might be considered for future implementation.

-We will collect a wide range of information on smoking and potential determinants of smoking-related behaviours like quitting and relapsing, and indicators of the impact of tobacco control interventions such as increases in tobacco excise tax.
-We will include NZ-specific questions to explore relevant facets of smoking among Māori (e.g. greater use of roll-your-own tobacco) and Pacific (e.g. sharing and gifting of tobacco) and we will also assess awareness and impact of NZ-specific interventions and policies.
+We have collected a wide range of information on smoking and potential determinants of smoking-related behaviours like quitting and relapsing, and indicators of the impact of tobacco control interventions such as increases in tobacco excise tax.
+We included NZ-specific questions to explore relevant facets of smoking among Māori (e.g. greater use of roll-your-own tobacco) and have assessed awareness, support and impact of NZ-specific interventions and policies.

-There will be two waves of data collection, the first was completed in April 2017 and the second is planned for the first half of 2018.
+There have been two waves of data collection: the first was completed in April 2017 and the second occurred in the second half of 2018.